 better data and reporting back to credit unions

-Regulatory Data Standard (RDS)
+Regulatory and Risk Data Standard (RRDS)

 There is a general recognition among various regulators around the world of the risks of weak and fragmented risk data and the need for enhanced data in the modern age.
 The Basel Committee on Banking Supervision (BCBS) in 2013 issued Principles for Effective Risk Data Aggregation and Risk Reporting (RDAR) which sets expectations regarding management and reporting of risk data.